Marvel's Iron Man VR: Characters and setting

 Marvel's Iron Man VR features an ensemble cast of characters drawn from the history of Iron Man and Avengers comics.
 Tony Stark (voiced by Josh Keaton) is a billionaire industrialist and weapons manufacturer who became a superhero after a life-changing experience, wherein he was captured and held hostage by terrorists in Afghanistan.
 With help from fellow captive Ho Yinsen, he built the first iteration of the Iron Man armor and managed to escape his captors, but failed to save Yinsen, who was killed during the escape.
-After his return to the United States, Stark turned his life around; he announced that his company, Stark Industries, would stop manufacturing weapons, and revealed himself as the superhero Iron Man.
+After his return to the United States, Stark turned his life around: he announced that his company, Stark Industries, would stop manufacturing weapons, and revealed himself as the superhero Iron Man.

 The events of the game take place five years after Stark first became Iron Man.
 By this point, he has established himself as a world-renowned hero.
-Stark is aided in his endeavors by the recently appointed Stark Industries CEO Virginia "Pepper" Potts (Jennifer Hale), and his sentient A.I. assistant F.R.I.D.A.Y.
+Stark is aided in his endeavors by the recently appointed Stark Industries CEO Pepper Potts (Jennifer Hale), and his sentient artificial intelligence assistant F.R.I.D.A.Y.
 (Leila Birch).
 The game features another A.I. called "the Gunsmith" (also voiced by Keaton), which was made in Stark's image and used to assist him in designing weapons before he became Iron Man.
 Throughout the game, Iron Man's adventures bring him into contact with several supporting characters, including S.H.I.E.L.D.
 Director Nick Fury (Ike Amadi) and Deputy Director Maria Hill (Ali Hillis); Stark's relationship with Fury was strained after the former stopped supplying S.H.I.E.L.D. with weapons, but the two nonetheless respect and admire each other.
 Iron Man also comes into conflict with supervillains including Ghost (Chantelle Barry) and the Living Laser (Leonardo Nam).

-Set in the same fictional universe as Insomniac Games' Marvel's Spider-Man games, Iron Man VR depicts fictional locations and entities adapted from both the Marvel Comics Universe and the Marvel Cinematic Universe, including a Stark Tower based in Shanghai, Tony Stark's beachfront home in Malibu, and a S.H.I.E.L.D.
+Iron Man VR depicts fictional locations and entities adapted from both the Marvel universe and the Marvel Cinematic Universe, including a Stark Tower based in Shanghai, Tony Stark's beachfront home in Malibu, California, and a S.H.I.E.L.D.
 Helicarrier (described as Stark's final project before Stark Industries stopped manufacturing weapons).
 There are also in-game references to Iron Man being a member of the Avengers, including blueprints of Stark Tower's transformation into the Avengers Tower that the player can find.
 The downtown Shanghai level features advertisements for other fictional companies in the Marvel Universe, such as the Roxxon Energy Corporation and Advanced Idea Mechanics.
-Oscorp can also be seen in-game, and the loading screens offer information on the company's background, revealing that it was founded by both Norman Osborn and Otto Octavius (referencing the story of Oscorp's foundation in Marvel's Spider-Man).
+Oscorp can also be seen in-game, and the loading screens offer information on the company's background, revealing that it was founded by both Norman Osborn and Otto Octavius (a reference to the story of Oscorp's foundation in Marvel's Spider-Man).